Protest escalates near Christopher Columbus statue in Grant Park, police respond

-Protesters have spray-painted the statue, covered it with a sheet and tied ropes to it.
+Protesters have spray-painted the statue and tied ropes to it.
 It appears they tried to bring it down.

 The rally planned for Black and Indigenous people began earlier in the evening at Buckingham Fountain.
 Many called for the defunding of the Chicago Police Department, saying the money should be invested in neighborhoods.